Lo-Eric/Code-Overflow/README.md

 ## Code Highlights
-Voting functionality was built using polymorphic associations.
+Voting functionality was implemented using ruby polymorphic associations.